EC528-Fall-2025/CNFS-Interposer/csi-nfs-kata/README.md

 Creates the manifest for the kata worker pod with the nfs server source and target path info.

 In NodePublishVolume
 Commented out mount on host.
-Instead, create a kata container on this node
+Instead, create a kata container on this node and pass along the mount info.

 pkg/nfs.go
 Instantiate the K8s client that can be used to create resources on the cluster.